jakani24/cyberhex/README.md

 - **Scalability**: Designed to scale efficiently to handle varying numbers of clients and growing databases.

 ## Getting Started
-To get started with Cyberhex, follow these steps (there will be an instruction sheet later on):
+To get started with Cyberhex, follow these steps (read the file Cyberhex Anleitung.pdf for instructions):
 1. **Clone Repository**: Clone the Cyberhex repository to your local machine.
 2. **Server Setup**: Set up the central server.
 3. **Client Installation**: Install the client daemon on each client system.